Cato the Elder: Post in Hispania Citerior

 The details of the campaign, as related by Livy, and illustrated by incidental anecdotes by Plutarch, are full of horror and they make clear that Cato reduced Hispania Citerior to subjection with great speed and little mercy.
 We read of multitudes who put themselves to death because of the dishonour after they had been stripped of all their arms, of extensive massacres of surrendered troops, and the frequent harsh plunders.
 The phrase bellum se ipsum alet—the war will feed itself—was coined by Cato during this period.
 His conduct in Hispania were not contradictory with the traditional ideals of a Roman soldier, or with his own firm and over-assertive temper.
 He claimed to have destroyed more towns in Hispania than he had spent days in that country.

 Roman triumph

 After he reduced the area between the River Iberus and the Pyrenees to a resentful and, as it turned out, temporary obedience, Cato turned his attention to administrative reforms, and increased the revenues of the province by improvements in the working of the iron and silver mines.

 For his achievements in Hispania, the senate decreed a thanksgiving ceremony of three days.
-In the course of the year 194 BC, he returned to Rome and was rewarded with the honour of a Roman triumph, at which he exhibited an extraordinary quantity of captured brass, silver, and gold, both coin and lingots.
+In the course of the year 194 BC, he returned to Rome and was rewarded with the honour of a Roman triumph, at which he exhibited an extraordinary quantity of captured brass, silver, and gold, both coin and ingots.
 Cato distributed the monetary prize to his soldiery, and was more liberal than might have been expected from his vigorous parsimony.